Jushin Liger: New Japan Pro-Wrestling (1984–1986)

-Keiichi Yamada was born in Hiroshima on November 30, 1964.
+Keiichi Yamada was born in Hiroshima on November 10, 1964.
 He was an amateur wrestler during his high school years.
 In his senior year, he lost to Toshiaki Kawada in the finals of a national championship tournament.
 After graduating high school in the early 1980s, he would apply to New Japan Pro-Wrestling's (NJPW) dojo in the hope of becoming a professional wrestler.
 He was not accepted because he did not meet the height requirements the dojo had at that time.
 Yamada, determined not to give up his dream of becoming a professional wrestler, left for Mexico and began his training there.
 By his own account, he was almost starving while studying in Mexico, due to this NJPW officials who were visiting took pity on him and asked him to come back to Japan to train in their dojo.
 In the NJPW dojo, he trained alongside the likes of Keiji Mutoh, Masahiro Chono and Shinya Hashimoto.
 While continuing his training, he had his debut match in March 1984 at the age of 19, wrestling against Shunji Kosugi.
 He began studying various martial arts styles because he wanted to add something new and different to his wrestling style, which is how he learned his Abisegeri kick.
 In 1985, Yamada participated in the Young Lion Cup and got to the final of the tournament before being defeated by Shunji Kosugi.
 In the beginning of 1986, Yamada participated in the IWGP Junior Heavyweight Championship League but lost to Black Tiger.
 Yamada won the 1986 Young Lion Cup by defeating Tatsutoshi Goto in the tournament final on March 26.
 On July 19, 1986, Yamada faced Nobuhiko Takada in a losing effort in his first of many IWGP Junior Heavyweight Championship matches.

-All Star Wrestling (1986–1987, 1989, 2014)
+All Star Wrestling, BWF (1986–1987, 1989, 2014)

 After winning the Young Lion Cup in March 1986, he went on an excursion of Europe, where he wrestled for All Star Wrestling in England, under the name "Flying" Fuji Yamada.
-He won the World Heavy Middleweight Championship twice, once in September 1986 and once in March 1987, both times defeating "Rollerball" Mark Rocco and both times losing it back to him, the last of these title changes being televised on ITV.
+He won the World Heavy Middleweight Championship twice, once in September 1986 and once in March 1987, both times defeating "Rollerball" Mark Rocco and both times losing it back to him, the last of these four title changes being televised on ITV.
 Yamada would later visit All Star again in 1989, with tag partner Flying Funaki.
+During this period, he also worked for Orig Williams' BWF, making appearances on Williams' Reslo wrestling show for Welsh-language TV channel S4C.
 He returned to Britain in 2014 to work once again for All Star Wrestling, this time under his masked Jushin Liger identity.

+Germany CWA (1992–1993)

+Yamada, as Liger, defeated Franz Schumann at the CWA Euro Catch Festival 1992 edition in Bremen 19 December 1992 in a match held under the full European rounds system.
+At the December 18, 1993 event, again in Bremen, Liger failed to capture the CWA Intercontinental Heavyweight Championship after going to a ten-round draw with champion Fit Finlay.